نوع مقاله : مقاله پژوهشی

 Hypotheses

-H7: Competition in the banking industry affects the relationship between capital adequacy and the facilities received by bank customers.
+H7.
+Competition in the banking industry affects the relationship between capital adequacy and customer loans.

-H8: Competition in the banking industry affects the relationship between asset quality and the facilities received by bank customers.
+H8.
+Competition in the banking industry affects the relationship between asset quality and customer loans.

-H10: Competition in the banking industry affects the relationship between profitability status and the facilities received by bank customers.
+H10.
+Competition in the banking industry affects the relationship between profitability and customer loans.

-H12: Competition in the banking industry affects the relationship between market risk sensitivity and the facilities received by bank customers.
+H12.
+Competition in the banking industry affects the relationship between sensitivity to market risk and customer loans.

 Research Methodology